LibreSign/nextcloud-behat/README.md

 Given /^set the email of user "([^"]*)" to "([^"]*)"$/ Given sending :verb to ocs :url
-Given the response should have a status code :code Given fetch field :path from prevous JSON response Given the response should contain the initial state :name with the following values:
+Given the response should have a status code :code Given fetch field :path from previous JSON response Given the response should contain the initial state :name with the following values:
 Given the response should contain the initial state :name json that match with:
 Given the following :appId app config is set